-The adoption of the amended PFRSs did not materially affect the consolidated financial statements of the Group.
+The adoption of the amendments to PFRSs did not materially affect the consolidated financial statements of the Group.
 Additional disclosures were included in the consolidated financial statements, as applicable.

-New and Amended PFRSs and PIC Issuances in Issue But Not Yet Effective or Adopted
+Amendments to PFRSs in Issue but Not Yet Effective or Adopted

-Relevant new and amended PFRSs and PIC issuances, which are not yet effective as at December 31, 2022 and have not been applied in preparing the financial statements, are summarized below.
+Relevant amendments to PFRSs which are not yet effective as at December 31, 2023 and have not been applied in preparing the consolidated financial statements, are summarized below.